esirotkina/main/index.md

 <img class="profile-picture" src="sherlock.jpg">

 Hi!
-I am a political scientist who uses computational methods to study political behavior in autocracies and the US.
-My research focuses on one or more of the following fields:  Computational political behavior (#CPB), Political communication (#PC), Comparative political psychology (#CPP)
+I am a political scientist who uses computational methods and experiments to study political behavior in autocracies and the US.
+My major region of specialisation is Post-Soviet space.

+My research mainly focuses on one or more of the following fields:

+#### Computational political behavior (CPB)
+#### Political communication (PC)
+#### Comparative political psychology (CPP)

 I plan to be on the job market in 2025-26.